 - It’s possible that you’re only attracting other translators, not potential customers

 - You’re showing your expertise, but only to your peers.
-Customers won’t hardly see any value in you telling another translator how to win customers.
+Customers will hardly see any value in you telling another translator how to win customers.

-- This example would only make sense if your goal is to sell resources to other translators, such as courses or books.
+- This example will only make sense if your goal is to sell resources to other translators, such as courses or books.